 We hope the contents of this season preview will answer many of your questions and be useful throughout the upcoming year.
 Please share this information with the other members of your coaching staff.
-Please note there are several rule changes for 2023.
 Good luck in the upcoming season.
 If I can be of assistance to you during the year, please do not hesitate to contact me at the CIF-SS office.